 CPAF is made up of two parts – a pre-visit questionnaire which is completed by the pharmacy contractor before the monitoring visit and a section used by the commissioner during a monitoring visit.

 In late 2020 new NHS regulations were laid to introduce changes to the Terms of Service for pharmacy contractors.
 This included requiring contractors to send on request to NHSE&I any information that could be requested at an inspection, such as a duly completed questionnaire (e.g. the CPAF screening questionnaire or full questionnaire).
 See Regs reminder (#11): NHSE&I inspections and access to electronic information for more information.

 Contract monitoring visits

-Within the pharmacist’s terms of service, a pharmacist shall allow persons authorised in writing by NHS England to enter and inspect his pharmacy at any reasonable time for the purpose of ascertaining whether or not the pharmacist is complying with the requirements of their terms of service.
+Within the Terms of Service, a contractor must allow persons authorised in writing by NHSE&I to enter and inspect his pharmacy at any reasonable time for the purpose of ascertaining whether or not the pharmacist is complying with the requirements of their terms of service.
 Where the pharmacist requests it, the LPC can be present at the inspection.

 Any visit should be planned carefully so as not to impact negatively on the day-to-day running of the pharmacy.
 Patients of pharmacies do not require appointments therefore any inspection teams should not necessarily expect to have the pharmacist devoted to them during any visit, nor should any inspection disrupt the concentration of pharmacy staff in the provision of care to patients.